Headline-Guided Extractive Summarization for Thai News Articles: Experiments

 HL, which used only the headline as a summary, resulted in the poorest performance due to the limited information typically contained in the headline.
 Meanwhile, HL-COS outperformed HL, suggesting the advantages of semantically integrating headlines as guidance in the summary sentence selection process.
 By incorporating semantic similarity between the headline and body sentences, this approach enables the summary to expand beyond the headline while maintaining a focus on the article's key points.

-BERTSUM outperformed all heuristic baselines, showcasing the benefits of adopting a pre-trained language model.
-However, our proposed CHIMA-SA and CHIMA-HM consistently surpassed BERTSUM across all metrics.
+BERTSUM outperformed all heuristic baselines, showcasing the benefits of adopting a pre-trained language model. {}{Although GPTSUM demonstrates greater complexity than other models, it achieved the second-lowest summarization performance.
+The primary issue may stem from the challenges associated with unsupervised learning, where these models are not explicitly trained for specific tasks but instead rely on general-purpose training.
+Additionally, this result highlights the limitations of current multilingual LLMs, such as ChatGPT, when applied to specific downstream tasks in low-resource languages like Thai.} However, our proposed CHIMA-SA and CHIMA-HM consistently surpassed BERTSUM {}{and GPTSUM} across all metrics.
 While CHIMA-SA slightly underperformed CHIMA-HM on ROUGE-1 when evaluated on the abstractive summary, it achieved the highest scores on all other metrics.
-These results demonstrate that exploiting both selection and similarity scores guided by the headline at the embedding level, can effectively enhance sentence extraction for summarization.
+These results demonstrate that exploiting both selection and similarity scores guided by the headline at the embedding level can effectively enhance sentence extraction for summarization.

 Table \ref{tab:result_rouge_bleu_individual} shows that CHIMA-HM and CHIMA-SA outperformed other models on the ``Thairath'', ``Prachatai'', and ``Thai PBS datasets'', while HL-COS performed competitively on "The Standard" dataset.
 The stronger performance of HL-COS may be attributed to the unique writing style of each news source.
 Nevertheless, the outperformance of CHIMA-HM and CHIMA-SA across various datasets demonstrates the robustness and generalization of our models in handling diverse writing styles across different news sources.